esphome/esphome-devices/_devices/BlitzWolf-BW-SHP6/BlitzWolf-BW-SHP6.md

 ## Basic Config

-The configuration has some default sensors for wifi reporting etc.
+The configuration has some default sensors for wifi reporting, etc.

 ```yaml
 substitutions: